 2.2.2 Water use efficiency

-Water use efficiency was determined using (1),
+Water use efficiency was determined using Eq.
+(1),

 Eu = C/Wc (1)

-Where C = Crop yield in Kg/Wc
+Where C = Crop yield in Kg/ha cm/m2

-Wc = Water consumed by the crop in ha cm per Unit area
+Wc = Water consumed by the crop in ha cm per unit area

-Since the drip irrigation was used for grow bag vegetable cultivation; based on the experimental study conducted by Babu.G.R, et.al (2015), the consumptive water use for okra was fixed as 309.8 mm for drip irrigation and for manual irrigation 535 mm based on the study of Sivanappan et.al (1987).
+Since the drip irrigation was used for grow bag vegetable cultivation; based on the experimental study conducted by Babu et al. (2015), the consumptive water use for okra was fixed as 309.8 mm for drip irrigation and for manual irrigation 535 mm based on the study of Sivanappan et al. (1987).

 2.2.3 Irrigation Scheduling

-The crop requires adequate moisture in the soil during summer months for faster growth.
-Drip irrigation is most suitable to the crop as it provides uniform moisture throughout the season.
+The crop requires adequate moisture during summer months for faster growth.
 The daily water requirement of okra crop is 2.4 l/day/4 plants during early growth stage and 7.6 l/day/4 plants during the peak growth stage.
 The irrigation system should be operated daily for 75 minutes during initial growth stage and for 228 minutes during peak growth of the crop with an emitter capacity of 2 lph.
-Irrigation on each day or on alternate days with On-line type of drippers is preferred.
-(Tiwari, 2015)
+Irrigation on each day or on alternate days with on-line type of drippers is preferred (Tiwari, 2015).

 2.2.4 Economic analysis

-Benefit-Cost ratio and net profit were carried out to determine the economic feasibility of the crop using surface and drip irrigation as suggested by Tiwari et al. (1998a).
+Benefit-cost ratio and net profit were carried out to determine the economic feasibility of the crop using surface and drip irrigation in accordance with Tiwari et al. (1998).
 The fixed cost of the drip irrigation system was Rs.
 3750/unit.
-The useful life of the drip system was considered to be 5 years.
+The useful life of the drip system was considered to be five years.
 The system cost was evaluated by distributing the fixed cost of system over life period of drip irrigation set.
-In addition to this the cost of cultivation includes expenses incurred for grow bags, porting mixture, intercultural operation, fertilizer, crop protection measures, irrigation water and harvesting with labour charge.
+In addition to this the cost of cultivation includes expenses incurred for grow bags, porting mixture, intercultural operation, fertilizer, crop protection measures, irrigation water and harvesting with labor charge.

 3.RESULTS AND DISCUSSIONS